Can Frequent Sex Reduce Prostate Cancer Risk?

 In addition, being a man of African or Afro-Caribbean origin is also associated with a higher risk of Prostate Cancer.

-As yet, we do not know the cause of Prostate Cancer, and several studies around this have not been conclusive.
+We do not yet know the cause of Prostate Cancer, and several studies around this have not been conclusive.

 But research has suggested that certain factors may have a link though not necessarily a direct cause.